chevereto/v4-docs/application/reference/security.md

 Cross-site request forgery ([CSRF](https://en.wikipedia.org/wiki/Cross-site_request_forgery)) is a type of exploit that is used to fool website's origin requests by transmitting instructions from a remote website without the user's consent, for example trigger a delete content request without the user consent or willing.

-The CSRF protection is based in the usage of a request token, which is set by session when the website loads and is asked when subsequential request are made.
+The CSRF protection is based in the usage of a request token, which is set by session when the website loads and is asked when sub-sequential request are made.

 ## Cryptography